Chikungunya Vaccine VLA-1553 Description

 On April 12, 2021, Juan Carlos Jaramillo, M.D., Chief Medical Officer of Valneva, commented in a press release regarding the phase 3 study, “We are extremely pleased to have reached this important milestone despite the ongoing COVID-19 pandemic affecting many people worldwide and creating challenges for recruitment into clinical trials.
 Chikungunya virus is a major, growing public health threat, and we are looking forward to our top-line data in mid-2021."

 VLA1553 would expand Valneva’s existing travel vaccine portfolio, and as such, Valneva intends to commercialize this vaccine, if approved, leveraging its existing manufacturing and commercial operations.
-Market research indicates the global market for vaccines against chikungunya is estimated to exceed $500 million annually by 2032.
+Market research indicates that the global vaccine market against chikungunya will exceed $500 million annually by 2032.

-Saint-Herblain, France-based Valneva, is a specialty vaccine company providing prevention against diseases with major unmet medical needs.
+Saint-Herblain, France-based Valneva (Nasdaq: VALN; Euronext Paris: VLA) is a specialty vaccine company providing prevention against diseases with major unmet medical needs.

 Chikungunya Vaccine VLA-1553 Indication

-This vaccine's target population segments are travelers, military personnel, and individuals at risk living in endemic regions says the U.S CDC.
+According to the U.S CDC, this vaccine's target population segments are travelers, military personnel, and individuals at risk living in endemic regions.

 Chikungunya fever, a disease caused by the chikungunya virus, reemerged and affected over 52,000 people in southern Thailand in 2008 and 2009.
 This CHIKV strain involved in this outbreak was the East Central South African (ECSA) strain with the E1-A226V mutation.